for Biotechnology and Biomedicine

 With the help of structural and biochemical methods we study the mode of action of enzymes, which are of medical, pharmaceutical or biotechnological interest.
 Enzymes find an increasing use as efficient and environmentally clean catalysts especially for stereospecific or regioselective organic synthesis ("White Biotechnology").
 Based on the 3D structures and the molecular mechanism we design new biocatalysts with novel specificities or even reactivities.

 Enzymes as drug targets

-Last but not least we are engaged in structure based drug design.
-Again on the basis of the spatial structure of a pharmaceutically interesting protein, inhibitors as potential drugs can be developed rationally.
+On the basis of the spatial structure of a pharmaceutically interesting enzymes, inhibitors as potential drugs can be developed rationally.
 Our main interest here is purinergic signalling: extracellular signalling pathways via ATP and other nucleotides.

 In addition to purinergic signalling we are studying the structure and function of other proteins involved in extracellular signalling, mainly adhesion GPCRs.

 Für diese Internetseiten gilt die Datenschutzerklärung der Universität Leipzig